Plexor-dev/Plexor-dev/README.md

 - 👋 Hi, I’m @Plexor-dev
 - 👀 I’m interested in learn and make websites and apps
-- 🌱 I’m currently learning Front-end development in Platzi and web pages
+- 🌱 I’m currently learning Front-end development in Platzi, Udemy and some web pages
 - 📫 How to reach me llanofederico@gmail.com

 <!---